Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

 Applies to landing or operating a drone on someone else's property without permission.
-Transient overflight has not been definitively applied by Illinois case law, but persistent, low-altitude flight over fenced yards may support a trespass claim consistent with the 'immediate reaches' doctrine.
+Transient overflight has not been definitively applied to this statute by Illinois case law, but persistent, low-altitude flight over a fenced yard can support a trespass charge consistent with United States v.
+Causby's 'immediate reaches' doctrine.

 View source